|Guide||♦||5 Triplogs||0 Topics|

 Better than Havasu!
 (Opinions Vary)

 Lava Flow Trail, in the 34,400-acre Table Top Wilderness, offers a hiking opportunity of light to moderate difficulty in a varied and dramatic Sonoran Desert landscape.
 Three trailheads are linked by a relatively level 7 1/4-mile trail.
-From south to north, the trail meanders through dense forests of saguaro, paloverde, ironwood, and cholla; skirts the jumbled basaltic slopes of Black Mountain; traverses an extensive creosote-bush flat; and crosses several large washes.
-Lava Flow Trail provides sweeping views of Vekol Valley and the Sand Tank Mountains to the west, while flat-topped Table Top Mountain - highest point in the Table Top Wilderness - looms to the east.
+From south to north, the trail meanders through dense forests of saguaro, paloverde, ironwood, and cholla; skirts the jumbled basaltic slopes of Black Mountain; traverses an extensive creosote-bush flat, and crosses several large washes.
+Lava Flow Trail provides sweeping views of Vekol Valley and the Sand Tank Mountains to the West.
+Flat-topped Table Top Mountain - the highest point in the Table Top Wilderness - looms to the east.

 FACILITIES: No facilities are provided at the three Lava Flow Trail trailheads.

 MAPS: Lava Flow Trail is depicted on the USGS 7.5-minute topographic maps entitled "Little Table Top, Ariz.," and "Antelope Peak, Ariz."
 The remainder of the Table Top Wilderness is depicted on USGS 7.5-minute topographic maps "Indian Butte, Ariz." and "Vekol Mts., NE, Ariz."

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.